sunadoi/SmaCard/README.md

 </br>

-1. Start camera application(iOS11 or later) or QR-code reader application.
+1. Start camera application(iOS11 or later) or QR-code reader application

 2. Read QR-code that user presented

-3. Access to url while logged in as an administrator.
+3. Access to url while logged in as an administrator

-4. Edit points, usage situation of point benefits and coupons.
+4. Edit points, usage situation of point benefits and coupons

 </br>
 :white_check_mark: